gueneumann/Wikidata-Toolkit-Examples/README-GN.md

  9893619 182051605 1170755726 frwiki-latest-pages-articles.txt
  -> Means: missing about 50%

-# Processing latest-dump for DA-Wikipedia
+# Processing Danish latest-dump for DA-Wikipedia

 Ok, works without problem
 wc dawiki-latest-pages-articles.txt
  2564059 40883286 267532409 dawiki-latest-pages-articles.txt

+# Processing Hungarian latest-dump for HU-Wikipedia

+Took on lns-87009 from/to gfs-neumann: real    30m38.819s

+bzcat huwiki-latest-pages-articles.txt.bz2 | wc
+5118735 70951004 575090000

+# Processing Turkish latest-dump for TR-Wikipedia

+Took on lns-87009 from/to gfs-neumann: real    18m26.591s

+bzcat trwiki-latest-pages-articles.txt.bz2 | wc
+3199756 41101227 342458051

 Then:
 run this on all 22 relevant Wikipedia sites for which I have UD languages
 # First simple WikiData dump reader
 ---------------------------------------
 /wdtk_examples/src/gntests/WikiDataExtractor.java